Built for builders.

 * MGMA, 2023 State of Medical Practice Report

-Automated EBV runs before every session for less than a dollar per check.
+Automated Eligibility and Benefits Verification (EBV) runs before every session for less than a dollar per check.
 The $5-per-check decision disappears.
 Thorough verification no longer trades against margin.
 Coverage issues surface before the appointment, not at claim time.
 Your billing team stops managing the routine and starts doing what they do best: the denials worth fighting, the exceptions that need judgment.

 Not sure if you’re the right fit?